 Big Spring Salmon Are Present In The River Tay

 These perfect heavyweight early Spring salmon that are normally caught on the middle Tay would have gone to sea as juveniles and fed together before heading back to the Tay.
-Often when one big fish like that is landed another one of similar proportions is not too far away and if you can understand this principle and go straight back into the same salmon lie soon thereafter a 'double' is always a possibility.
+Often when one big fish like that is landed another one of similar proportions is not too far away and if you can understand this basic principle and go straight back through the same salmon lie soon thereafter a 'double' is always a possibility.
 So if you're fortunate to hook and land one don't let the celebrations continue for too long and retrace your steps and go over the salmon salmon lie again would be my professional advice.

 Low Rod Pressure Stats Are Denying You Salmon

 Next time you're out on the Tay or any other Scottish salmon river ask yourself how dreadfully boring life would be without a salmon river in your life.
 Also ask yourself what do you really think the score sheets would look like if the same angling pressure was applied to January, February & March as the Tay receives in April & May each year.
 It's very clear in our business that few understand 'perceived value' and that how under pricing can do more damage to a river than even a poor internet profile or naive 'catch stats' based marketing where there's never a 'consistent' measuring gauge.
 A classic 'chicken & egg' scenario if there ever was one!
 Success in salmon fishing should be a personal challenge between you and the river and with proper guidance or enough time spent on the riverbanks there's never a fishing day where you shouldn't feel that you're in with a great chance of success.
 The positive vibe that confidence brings is also definitely an attractant for wild Atlantic salmon!